TonyRipa/Leibniz/README.md

          x
 </pre>

-If we consider how many steps up we go up, for each step we go to the right, then the answer is 2.
-So 2x/x=2.
-You can think the slope is 2.
+If we consider how many steps up we rise, for each step we move to the right, then the answer is 2.
+Hence, 2x/x=2.
+The slope is considered to be 2.

-Normally, x stands in for a particular number, or rather any particular number.
-We check that an algebraic equation is true by checking that the equation holds after substituting particular numbers in for x.
+Normally, x stands in for a particular number or rather any particular number.
+We verify that an algebraic equation is true by verifying that the equation holds after particular numbers are substituted for x.
 This kind of x is usually referred to as a variable.
-The name variable is not that great but it is intended to signify that it is not one particular number.
+The name variable is intended to signify that it is not one particular number.

-Our x has a meaning that does not seem to be identical to its normal usage.
-We do not mean varying over different particular numbers that may be substituted for x.
-We mean that x is a quantity.
+Our meaning of x is not identical to that of a variable. x is not intended to vary over different particular numbers, which may be substituted for x. x is intended to be a quantity.
 It is not a particular quantity.
 It is a general quantity.
 It is a generic quantity.
 We merely think about what would be true for a generic quantity.

 This suggests that we may escape the degeneracy that happens in normal algebra where a square, and a right triangle of same length are the same thing if the length is zero.
 For example, ordinarily [½x²/x² @ x=0] = 0/0 undefined.
 For us [½x²/x² @ x=0] = ½.
 Triangles are triangles, no matter their size.
 Same for squares.
 Their ratio is always ½.
 For them, some triangles are so small they lose their identity and become a point.